esikm/Pillow/docs/handbook/tutorial.rst

     out = im.rotate(45) # degrees counter-clockwise

-To rotate the image in 90 degree steps, you can either use the :py:meth:`~PIL.Image.Image.rotate` method or the :py:meth:`~PIL.Image.Image.transpose` method.
+To rotate the image in 90 degree steps, you can either use the :py:meth:`~PIL2.Image.Image.rotate` method or the :py:meth:`~PIL2.Image.Image.transpose` method.
 The latter can also be used to flip an image around its horizontal or vertical axis.

 Transposing an image